Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Methods

+We use EgoTextVQA \citep{zhou2025egotextvqa}, an egocentric dataset where images contain naturally-occurring text (signs, labels, screens).
 For each image, we create an inpainted version with the text region removed (Figure~\ref{fig:inpainting_examples}).
 The pair (original, inpainted) enables computing what changes in activations when text is present versus absent.